 Entering this command will make the Bloodhound enter a shutdown mode.
-What this does is shut down the pumps.
-This command is used when the Bloodhound is not being used in the field.
+What this does is shut down the Total gas sample pump and the Chromatograph pump.
+This command is used when the Bloodhound is not being used in the field and troubleshooting.
 It allows the Bloodhound to operate normally except without using the pumps.
 This can make the pumps last longer if the unit is not going to be operational for a long period of time or if the sample line is occluded.

-To exit the shutdown mode, just enter the command again.
+To enter and exit the shutdown mode, just enter the command again.

-SHUTDOWN Unit entering shutdown mode
+SHUTDOWN [ENTER] Unit entering shutdown mode

-SHUTDOWN Unit exiting shutdown mode
+SHUTDOWN [ENTER] Unit exiting shutdown mode